ckovacs1/want-to-dos/README.md

 NOTE: It takes a while for render to start up so if you can't login instantly don't worry!
 Wait a 1-2 minutes and it will log you in :)

 ## [Features to test]

+**Since our service has interactive features, and past notifications that you can't test with a brand new account or one account, you can use this test account below as well as making a new account:**
+   - Email: el2765@nyu.edu
+   - Password: password123@

 1. Sign up, Login
   - **Make sure when logging in, you click Remember Me.
 This will prevent you from getting logged out when you refresh the page or exit and reopen the window.**
   - If you do not click Remember Me, it'll log you out and bring you back to the main page where you have to re-login.